Etyen Mahçupyan

-Etyen Mahçupyan (born 9 March 1950) is a Turkish Armenian journalist, writer, columnist and politician of Armenian descent who served as the senior adviser to Prime Minister of Turkey Ahmet Davutoğlu from 2014 to 2015.
+Etyen Mahçupyan (born 9 March 1950) is a Turkish journalist, writer, columnist and politician of Armenian descent who served as the senior adviser to Prime Minister of Turkey Ahmet Davutoğlu from 2014 to 2015.
 He is one of the executive members of the founders' committee of the Future Party.

 Early life and education

 Mahçupyan was born in 1950 in Istanbul as a son of a Catholic Armenian family.
 His surname derives from his great-grandfather's nickname, "Mahcup", meaning shy, embarrassed, or reticent.
 He learned the Armenian language in elementary school; however Turkish was the main language spoken at his household.

 He graduated from Robert College in 1968.
 In 1972, he received his bachelor of science degree in chemical engineering from the Boğaziçi University in Istanbul.
 Realizing that earning a living would entail working under a manager, he studied business management, and finance.
 He completed his Master of Science degree at Business management in 1974 at Boğaziçi University.
 He received his second Master of Science degree in the area of international economics from the Faculty of Political Sciences at Ankara University in 1977.

 He received his MS degree from Prof. Yahya Sezel in the Department of Economics at Ankara university during 1977–1980.
 Simultaneously, he also worked as a writer and an editor at the journal of Toplumcu Düşün (English: "Societist Idea", which published sixteen issues between June 1978 and May 1980) with Tezel.

 Following the coup of 1980, Mahçupyan left graduate school moving into business.
 To support himself, he worked as a manager at several companies including Eczacıbaşı Group as well as his own bakery business.
 After 1989, he started working for a consultancy firm, learning to work on “productivity-enhancing cultural and psychological change in companies.”
 As a result of the kind of consultancy work he was doing, he studied social psychology.